 Let’s leave the booze and the party aside for a while and look at New Orleans as a home—as it is to almost four hundred thousand people.

 First of all, it’s a beautiful city.
 The French Quarter is like a tiny piece of rural France that’s implanted into the United States.
 I think it’s a city with one of the most beautiful old architecture in the entire North America.
 And if you look beyond the French Quarter, you have the Garden District with magnificent Southern architecture that has its own feel in Nola—which is somewhat different from the rest of the South.
+A lot of houses here have gravel driveways, if you are planning on using gravel you can use a gravel calculator, to determine how much you need.
 And hey, if you miss the modern big-city feel, there’s the Financial District that has skyscrapers and the scent of money.

 There aren’t many cities in the New World where you can take an old streetcar to work—in New Orleans, you can.
 Even though the streetcar seems to be used by mostly tourists who do it for the experience, it’s an actual means of public transport for the locals.
 Unlike in San Francisco where the famous cable car is almost exclusively for tourists these days.